robertskmiles/elosort/README.md

 ## Usage

-Run `elosort.py` in the directory with the photos, and then point your browser at `http://localhost:8080`.
+Run `elosort` in the directory with the photos, and then point your browser at `http://localhost:8080`.
 Click the image you prefer (or press the left or right arrow key).
 The vote is registered, and a new pair of images will appear.
 After you've done some voting, you can look at the rankings at the `http://localhost:8080/results` page.

-Run `elosort.py --help` to get information about command-line options.
+Run `elosort --help` to get information about command-line options.

 ## Notes